tony-aw/tinycodet/README.md

 ## Description & Overview

-The `tinycodet` R-package is a tiny little R package adds some functions to help in your coding etiquette.
-It primarily focuses on 4 things:
+The `tinycodet` R-package is a tiny little R package that adds a few functions to help in your coding etiquette.
+It primarily focuses on 4
+things:

 1)  Safer decimal (in)equality testing, safer atomic conversions, and other functions for safer coding.